SquareScreamYT/conlangs/README.md

 ### Orthography

-Nimine has 2 different orthographies: ASCII-compatible and standard.
+Nimine has 3 different orthographies: ASCII-compatible, Standard and Cyrillic.
 This document will be written in the standard version.

 ASCII-compatible Orthography: